ArsenicSoup/arsenic-logger/README.md

 ## Summary

 Simple, easy to read log statements with stack trace in Node.js.
-There are a few other great loggers out there for Node.js, the inspiration to create our own was mainly drive by the need for both a stack trace and a colorized and easy to read output.
+There are a few other great loggers out there for Node.js, the inspiration to create our own was mainly driven by the need for both a stack trace and a colorized and easy to read output.

 ## Coming Soon